 Neatly stacked columns of one-inch-long, small snapdragon-like flowers adorn the tall stems of obedient plants.
 The tiny light purple to pale lilac-colored, white, or dark purple flowers have dark purple dashed lines like a little landing pad on the interior bottom lip of the flower.
 These dashed lines serve to direct pollinators to the nectar.

 The bloom time for this little plant is fairly long – about 1 to 1.5 months, starting in mid-summer and going until early to mid-fall in many locations.
-They start to bloom from the top of the stem and progress to the buds on bottom of the spike.
+They start to bloom from the bottom of the stem and progress to the buds on top of the spike.

 Wildlife Benefits of Obedient Plant